 A Many casinos do not accept credit card payments, especially if you live in the US.
 This is why the best way to get around this problem, especially if you are a US resident, is to use an online bank such as Neteller.
 Neteller is very similar to PayPal, but it does honor transactions and payments to online casinos.

-- Q I want to enjoy playing at online casinos for free but if I give them my information, will they use it to solicit and advertise?
+- Q I want to enjoy playing for free at online casinos but if I give them my information, will they use it to solicit and advertise?

 A Not every casino game is available online; however, with some searching, you will likely find other Egyptian or Cleopatra-themed slots that are similar to those in land-based casinos.

-- Q I have been recreationally playing online casino games for quite some time, and now I have decided to play with real money.
+- Q I have been recreationally playing online casino games for quite some time, and now I have decided to play for real money.
 However, I noticed that when playing with practice credits, the casino uses Windows RNG, and when I play for real money, it uses the UNIX RNG.
 What does that mean and will it affect my odds?

 A These are two RNG (Random Number Generator) systems.
 Neither of them will change your odds or affect your probabilities of winning.
 Just know that Windows RNG is great for free play, but when there is real cash on the line, casinos use a proven RNG, which is the UNIX RNG.

 A To date, there has never been a case of a player being prosecuted for online gambling.
 In passing these laws, the effort was to stop players from getting their payments, which was resolved by moving the operations offshore.
-The laws against players exist but they are not enforced, and there are even well-known celebrities who have earned seats in major poker tournaments through online poker rooms.
+The laws against players exist but they are not truly enforced, and there are even well-known celebrities who have earned seats in major poker tournaments through online poker rooms.

 - Q With Congress fighting against it, how do you see the future of online gambling in the U.S.A?